QuillFlash/ezmonad/README.md

-# waymonad
+# EZMonad

 We all love tiling window managers and most of all we love [xmonad](https://github.com/xmonad/xmonad).
 As you may know, [wayland](https://wayland.freedesktop.org/) is trying to replace X11.
 This brings problems for us, since xmonad will not work with the new architecture.

+Also, XMonad used to be extremely difficult for the end-user to configure and required tedious Haskell hacking to get the best rice onto your system.

 This project is intended to provide a wayland based desktop which shares the ideals and experience from xmonad.